Standing in the Gap

 We, the people of Easter, who know the ending of the Story, ought to fill the telling of that story with suspense and anticipation, with hope, and with yearning for the fulfillment of all the promise that Easter contains as we stand in the gap.

-Reformed Worship 114 © December 2014 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 114 © December 2014, Calvin Institute of Christian Worship.
 Used by permission.